Please submit the new information on this online form.

 This project grew out of needs identified by members of FPAC’s Anti-Hunger Subcommittee, which connects advocates to address food insecurity by educating the Philadelphia community, improving access to culturally appropriate, healthy, and affordable food, and developing policy recommendations that support systemic change.
 FPAC operates five other subcommittees: Local Food Procurement; Vacant Land; Zero Waste; Governance and Membership; and Communications and Outreach.
 Each subcommittee works on projects, reports, and guides that work towards FPAC’s mission.
 All of the subcommittees are open to the public, and meetings are generally held monthly.

-General FPAC meetings take place on the first Wednesday of February, April, June, August, October, and December from 3pm to 5pm on the 18th floor of the One Parkway Building (1515 Arch St).
-General meetings are also open to the public and anyone is welcome to attend.
+General FPAC meetings take place on the first Wednesday of February, April, June, August, October, and December from 3pm to 5pm at the Pennsylvania Horticultural Society (100 N 20th St.).
+General meetings are open to the public and anyone is welcome to attend.
 For those who would like to participate formally on the Council, FPAC accepts nominations year-round through www.phillyfpac.org.

 For more information, to nominate someone or yourself to FPAC, to join the mailing list, or to attend a meeting, visit www.phillyfpac.org.
 You can also “like” us on Facebook.